MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/generate-openapi-document.md

     }
     ```

-1. In the configuration file, to the list of URLs to watch, add the URL of the API for which you want to generate an OpenAPI document:
+1. In the configuration file, to the list of URLs to watch, add the URL of the API for which you want to generate an OpenAPI spec:

     ```json
     {